openstreetmap/osmdbt/README.md

 On Linux systems most of these libraries are available through your package manager, see the list above for the names of the packages.
 But make sure to check the versions.
 If the packaged version available is not new enough, you'll have to install from source.
-Most likely this is the case for Protozero and Libosmium.
+Most likely this is the case for Libosmium.

 On macOS many of the libraries above will be available through Homebrew.